justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 From version 1.142 video is supported for [Viper's Video Quicktags](http://wordpress.org/extend/plugins/vipers-video-quicktags/).

+From version 1.149.1 you can set a video URL in the post editor.

 = U33 The like/send button doesn't look/behave as I want =

 The plugin just adds the standard Facebook like/send button.